POINTS EAST WEST VETERINARY SERVICES

 Dr. Carla Wilkie has completed certification programs in veterinary acupuncture, spinal manipulation (the veterinary equivalent of chiropractic) and rehabilitation therapy (the veterinary equivalent of physiotherapy).
 Over the last 10 years, her professional focus has been chronic pain management using medical, physical, and nutritional therapies to overcome mobility challenges, and to provide palliative care for arthritis and other chronic pain conditions.

-Carla lives in Squamish with her husband Peter Fritz with whom she adventures as a keen surfer, skier, paddler, and biker.
+Carla lives in Squamish with her feline friends, and her husband Peter Fritz.
+She loves to travel and adventure and is a keen surfer, skier, paddler, and biker.

 Jen graduated from the Thompson Rivers University Animal Health Technology program in 1994 and has worked in small animal practice for over 30 years, most of that time alongside Dr. Lane.
 In 2013, she completed advanced training as a Small Animal Massage Practitioner and Manual Ligament Therapist.
 Always eager to expand her skills, Jen became a Certified Canine Fitness Trainer (CCFT) through the University of Tennessee in 2024.
 She provides our therapeutic exercise and rehabilitation programs, as well as extracorporeal shockwave treatments.